e-skystudio/XPLMServer/README.md

 - GetRegisteredDatarefValue / SetRegisteredDatarefValue: Get/Set the value of a registered dataref
 - Speak : Speak a message in X-Plane
 - LoadRegisterDataref: Load a CSV file with dataref to be registered and add them to the subscribe dataref callback.
-- AddConstantDataref : Set a value to a dataref to be updated at every frame with that value NOT TESTED!
+- AddConstantDataref : Set a value to a dataref to be updated at every frame with that value **NOT TESTED!**
 ### FlightFactor A320 Specific:
 - InitFlightFactorA320 : Initalise the FFA320 API Interface
 - RegisterFFDataref : Register a FlightFactor A320 Dataref
-- GetRegisterFFDatarefValue : Deprecated, use GetRegisteredDatarefValue
+- GetRegisterFFDatarefValue : **DEPRECATED** : use GetRegisteredDatarefValue

 # Xplane SDK for compilation
 In order to allow older version of xplane to use XPLMServer the SDK folder is adapted.